kekyo/scheme-cd-ripper/README.md

 All command-line options (except `-u` and `-i`) can override the contents of the config file specified with `-i`.

-On the CDDB selection prompt, you can specify multiple entry numbers separated by commas/spaces to merge tags across entries (e.g. `1,2`).

 TIPS: If you want to import a large number of CDs continuously with MusicBrainz tagging, you can do so by specifying the `cdrip -a -r` option.

 TIPS: Some hardware media players malfunction when the compression level is set to 6 or higher.
 Therefore, the default for Scheme CD ripper is set to 5.